Podcast: Download

 Yet, I’ve heard from many people who absolutely love the Dominic System.
 Some people are even able to use O’Brien’s images without creating any of their own.
 David Thomas is one example I’ve heard from.
 He broke the Guinness World Record for memorizing Pi in 1998 (22,500 digits) using “Hotel Dominic” virtually unchanged.

-It’s also a demonstration of just how powerful O’Brien’s contribution to the art, craft and science of memory improvement this number memorization system has been.
+They also demonstrate just how powerful O’Brien’s contribution to the art, craft and science of memory improvement this number memorization system has been.
+He has influenced so many people to memorize, from memory athletes to students that my hat is off to him for an amazing career as a memory educator.

 For another system you might find useful, check out the Pegword Method.
 It lets you do something similar with the alphabet and I teach you a few different ways to use it.
 This tutorial also includes a of suggests for completing a full 00-99 system based on the Major.